 Temporary Lift of the Credit Freeze

 If you decide you want to open a new credit account or get a new loan, you can temporarily lift the freeze on your credit file.
 After you file the security freeze, the consumer reporting agency will send you a Personal Identification Number (PIN) and instructions on how to lift the freeze using your PIN.
-The fee for lifting the freeze temporarily is $5.00 each time.
-You must make a separate request and pay a separate fee to each agency.
+You must make a separate request to each agency, each time.

 Credit Freeze for Phone, Cable and other Utility Services